Charlotte Wessels

-Johanna Charlotte Wessels (born 13 May 1987) is a Dutch singer-songwriter and multi-instrumentalist.
-She is best known as the former lead vocalist for the Dutch symphonic metal band Delain.
+Johanna Charlotte Wessels (born 13 May 1987) is a Dutch singer and songwriter.
+She is best known as the former lead vocalist for the symphonic metal band Delain.

 Background

 Wessels has been trained in both jazz singing and classical singing.
 She was first trained in jazz, but later, her instructor suggested classical singing to her.
 However, Wessels has stated that she found classical training to be very restrictive, and so she likes to do something "in between the classical and the jazz stuff, and if you look at classical music with high vocal lines, then you kind of get to gothic very soon!"

 Career

 To Elysium (2000–2005)

 She joined a gothic metal band named To Elysium around the age of fifteen or sixteen.
-She mentions in an interview that her parents had to sign a contract because she was still underage.
+She mentioned in an interview that her parents had to sign a contract because she was still underage.

 Delain (2004–2021)

 Wessels became involved with Delain in 2004 when she met Martijn Westerholt formerly of Within Temptation.
 Since the band was meant to be a studio project only, Westerholt asked if she could write some lyrics and vocalize.
 She thought it was going to be a one-time thing.
 In 2005 they signed a deal with Roadrunner Records.
 She was the lead vocalist and primary lyricist of the band.

-She departed the band in February 2021, with Delain reforming as a solo musical project of Martijn Westerholt as well as announcing that she would be launching a solo career.
+She departed Delain in February 2021, and simultaneously announced that she would be launching a solo career.
 In Wessels' statement on her departure, she wished the other departing members and the fans well:

 In May 2021 during an interview, she reflected on her departure from Delain in February, stating that she was grateful that she got to work with the other musicians in the band.